Google's new Pixel 3 and Pixel 3 XL expected Oct. 9

 iPhone XR hands-on: Apple's most colorful iPhone is also its cheapest.

-Discuss: Pixel 3 and Pixel 3 XL: Rumored specs, features, leaks, price, possible Oct.
-9 release
+Discuss: Pixel 3 and Pixel 3 XL: Rumored specs, features, leaks, price, October 9 announce date

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.